DinoHub-SubT/dsta_deploy/docs/build-azure.md

 This option will clone the deploy repository directly on the remote VM and develop as you would on the localhost.

-- Follow the top level [`README.md`](../README.md) (the same steps apply as on the localhost), to setup the deploy workspace on the remote Azure VM.
+- Follow the top level [`README.md`](../README.md) to clone the deploy workspace directly on the remote Azure VM.

 **Option 2:** Mount a remote filesystem using SFTP